flopezag/docker-fiware/deploy/README.md

-# Setting up a stand-alone FIWARE Lab User Create service
+# How to deploy it in a specific machine

 This content describes how to deploy this example of FIWARE services using an [ansible](http://www.ansible.com) playbook.
 It has been tested on the